BrettJay/ogp-template/readme.md

 ## Grid/Canon
 ![Screenshot of Sketch](screenshot.png)

-I’ve created a simple grid to help with laying out elements, and a corresponding layout grid (Toggle its visibility with contrl ⌃ L in Sketch).
+I’ve created a simple grid to help with laying out elements, and a corresponding layout grid (Toggle its visibility with `control + L` in Sketch).

 ## Generating the images
 There are slices places on the artboard for Facebook and Twitter share image sizes.
 Current as of the time of writing: